Updated Summer 2020

 And a consulate in Tamanrasset, Algeria, next to the Niger consulate, High Street south end (look for the flag as on the top of this page).
 Here they issue a 5-day pass in a day or so, but that route to Mali visa Tessalit is closed.

-From Mauritania – the way most people arrive overland these days – you can pick up a Mali visa in Rabat (see above) or Nouakchott while you wait for 6500 oogs for 1 month (8000 for double entry and 10,000 for 2 months double entry.
+From Mauritania – the way most people arrive overland these days – pick up a Mali visa in Rabat or Nouakchott while you wait for 6500 oogs for 1 month (8000 for double entry and 10,000 for 2 months double entry.
 Two photos required).
-Or if you’re feeling lucky simply turn up at the border from Ayoun el Atrous at Diandioume (the road south to Nioro), where a Mali visa costs 15000 CFA or 25 euros and is valid for a month, (the exact price and duration may vary).

 Buy laissez-passer (local ‘carnet’) and insurance (both cover the whole CFA currency zone).

-Desert pistes: although Timbuktu was ‘liberated’ by the French in January 2013, even in the good years exploring the Sahara to the north was never Mali’s highlight and will doubtless remain closed for a while.
+Even in the good years exploring the Sahara north of Timbuktu was never Mali’s highlight and now there’s no chance.
 This includes the 1000-mile trans-Saharan Tanezrouft piste, leading up to Reggane in Algeria.
-Venturing into Gao or beyond Araouane, north of Timbuktu to the desolate salt mines at Taoudenni is a bad idea.
+Right now it’s a bad idea to go east or north of Bamako.